cversion7/SB2Fedora/Installation.md

 -- it will complain about a missing folder, ignore it --
 $ Do you want to replace suspend with hibernate (type yes or no) - no
+$ Do you want use the patched libwacom packages? (type yes or no) - no
+## Additional options appeared for me during this spot, likely due to updates from jakeday
+$ Do you want to remove the example intel xorg config? (type yes or no) - I went with no
-$ Do you want use the patched libwacom packages? (type yes or no) - no -- it will now install IPTS firmware (this will give us touch and pen input!) -- -- it will install motherboard firmware (i915) --
+$ Do you want to remove the example pule audio config files? (type yes or no) - Again, I went with no -- it will now install IPTS firmware (this will give us touch and pen input!) -- -- it will install motherboard firmware (i915) --
 -- it will install wifi Marvell firmware (to fix a buggy WiFi connection) --